 Treatment options for pheochromocytomas may include:

-- Surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence to remove as much of the tumour as possible (will vary based on location).
+- Surgery to remove as much of the tumour as possible (will vary based on location).

 - Radiation therapya treatment that uses controlled doses of radiation to damage or kill cancer cells, potentially including peptide receptor radionuclide therapy (PRRT)a targeted cancer treatment that uses radioactive substances (radionuclides) to deliver radiation directly to tumour cells.